Zinenda/AM_FERMINO/collections/_servicos/forest-and-wildlife-management.md

 ---
 title: Forest and Wildlife Management
+lang: en
 icon: tree
-lang: en
 ---

-With a team of capable technicians, coordinated by an Engineer authorized to carry out forestry inventories, AM Fermino has carried out forest inventories and management plans of license areas simple and forest concessions.
+With a team of capable senior technicians, coordinated by a Forest Engineer authorised to carry out forest inventories, AM Fermino has carried out forest inventories and management plans for areas under simple licences and forestry concessions.

-AM Fermino's experience includes the elaboration of management plans fauna, especially for wild animals on land and in waters (crocodile rearing and fattening projects)
+AM Fermino's experience includes preparing faunal management plans, especially for wildlife farms on land and water (crocodile breeding and fattening projects).